 Purpose and beneficiaries

-The VIZCAÍNA AGUIRRE FOUNDATION - DEUSTO BUSINESS SCHOOL Scholarships, hereinafter FVA-DBS Scholarships, are aimed at students who do not hold a previous official university degree and who are going to start their studies during the academic year 2023-24 on the Bilbao campus in any of the following degrees:
+The VIZCAÍNA AGUIRRE FOUNDATION - DEUSTO BUSINESS SCHOOL Scholarships, hereinafter FVA-DBS Scholarships, are generally aimed at students living abroad or outside Biscay who do not hold a previous official university degree and are enrolled in one of Deusto Business School's undergraduate programmes on the Bilbao campus during the 2024/2025 academic year.
+In any case, students residing in Biscay are eligible to apply for a grant, as they may be grant recipients, exceptionally.

 Aspects of the scholarship